tito-arch/BABC-2/content/posts/proton-mail-preview.md

 ### Why pay for Email when I have a free one🤷‍♂️?

-Yeah yeah, that's true since I am a Gmail user myself, but if you value privacy over anything else, Protonmail might be what you need.
+Yeah yeah, that's true since I am a Gmail user myself, but if you value privacy over anything else, Protonmail might be what you need. i suggest you watch the video below for better insights into the best Email provider to use between Email and Gmail.

 {{ youtube fcbf6PzVBBc }}

-#### Wait so you are implying that Gmail isn't safe?
+#### Wait, so you are implying that Gmail isn't safe?

-A small portion of that question is true but if we want to have a better understanding, lets us dive even deeper.
+A small portion of that question is true but if we want to have a better understanding, let us dive even deeper.
 So it's known that email uses secure **TLS** (**_transport layer security_**) to transmit data across the internet.

 ![](/uploads/protonmail-vs-gmail-3.webp)